kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 The value `-r 600` signifies a resolution of 600 pixels per inch (ppi), or alternatively, dots per inch (dpi).
 The default value is 150 ppi.
 The value of 600 is suitable for printing on laser printers to give output that will visually rival the original PDF in quality.
 Note that while raster images have inherent resolutions, PDF images have none: they scale without loss of quality when generated natively.

 The `-singlefile` option is used because we are simply converting a single "page" of PDF rather than a numbered page sequence.
-In all cases, the destination filename is the "root" of the converted file sequence, which in this case is the filename without any extension.
+In all cases, the destination filename is the "root" of the converted file sequence, which in this case is the output filename without any extension.

 In addition, the JPEG version may feature lossy compression where quality is traded for file size.
 Since PNG is lossless, to compare the two formats on an even keel, we specify that the `-quality` of the JPEG should be the maximum of 100.

-Both `pdftocairo` and `pdftoppm` are used in the conversions above, with appropriately named filenames.
+Both `pdftocairo` and `pdftoppm` are used in the first four conversions above, with appropriately named filenames.

 We could also use `convert` from `ImageMagick` to convert from PNG to JPEG, and this is done in the last two commands above.
 Note that this is strictly not a vector to raster conversion but merely raster to raster.
 See [below][Why is `ImageMagick` disallowed for PDF to raster?] for why we cannot convert from PDF to raster with `convert`.